mikolasan/mikolasan.github.io/src/markdown/science/what-if-geopolitics-ai-analysis.md

 ---
 date: 2022-04-24
-title: ""What if" geopolitics AI analysis"
+title: '"What if" geopolitics AI analysis'
 ---

 I want to create an AI system that would be able to answer theoretical questions about big geopolitical changes.
 For example